easycryptos/CMS-blog/README.md

 ## Installation

 XAMMP
++ Set a database no phpmyadmin (user and password optional).if user and password not set use root as user and password leave it blank.

-+ Download the files we'll use only CMS folder extract completely on \xampp\htdocs
++ Download the files we'll use only CMS folder extract completely on \xampp\htdocs.
-+ Open https://127.0.0.1 or localhost and navigate till the folder
++ Open https://127.0.0.1 or localhost and navigate 'till the folder.
-+ Follow the steps on the screen
++ Follow the steps on the screen.

 VIRTUAL PRIVATE SERVER